streamnative/function-mesh-website/docs/scaling.md

       # Other configurations
     ```

+2. Apply the configurations.

+    ```bash
+    kubectl apply -f path/to/source-sample.yaml
+    ```

+### Auto-scale Pulsar Functions

-- This example shows how to auto-scale the number of Pods for running Pulsar Functions by specifying the `maxReplicas` to `8`.
+This example shows how to auto-scale the number of Pods running Pulsar Functions to `8`.

+1. Specify the the `maxReplicas` to `8` in the Pulsar Functions CRD.
+The `maxReplicas` refers to the maximum number of Pods that are required for running the Pulsar Functions.

     ```yml
     apiVersion: cloud.streamnative.io/v1alpha1